youyifong/dense_cell_segmentation/README.md

 # Summary

+- For this project we manually segmented 7 immunofluorescence images and created a dataset of over 10,000 cell masks.
+The image files and mask files can be found in the whole\_images folder.
 - The AP results are saved in csv files under the APresults folder.
 Tabular and graphical summary of the results are made with summary.R
 - images/training_resized is 2x, images/training_resized is 1.54x, both are 2-dimensional H x W. images/training_resized_3chan is H x W x 3.
 - See installation notes.txt for more info on how to run code.